Skip to Main

 Pamela Foohey

-Pamela Foohey is the Allen Post Professor of Law at the University of Georgia School of Law.
-Specializing in bankruptcy, commercial law, consumer finance and business law, Foohey’s scholarship primarily involves empirical studies of bankruptcy and related parts of the legal system, combining quantitative and qualitative interview-based research.
-She presently serves as a co-investigator on the Consumer Bankruptcy Law Project, a long-term research project studying persons who file bankruptcy.
-Data from this research project serve as the basis of her in-progress co-authored book Debt’s Grip: Risk and Consumer Bankruptcy, forthcoming with the University of California Press.
-Her work in business bankruptcy focuses on nonprofit entities, with a particular emphasis on how religious organizations use bankruptcy.
-Data from this project are included in her other in-progress book Forgive Us Our Debts: How Black Churches Use Bankruptcy to Survive, forthcoming with the University of Chicago Press.
+Pamela Foohey is Professor of Law at the University of Minnesota Law School.
+Specializing in bankruptcy, commercial law, consumer finance, and business law, Foohey’s scholarship primarily involves empirical studies of bankruptcy and related parts of the legal system.
+She presently is a co-investigator on the Consumer Bankruptcy Law Project, a long-term research project studying persons who file bankruptcy.
+Data from this research project serve as the basis of her co-authored book Debt’s Grip: Risk and Consumer Bankruptcy, University of California Press (2025).
+Her work in business bankruptcy focuses on nonprofit entities.
+Data from this project are included in her forthcoming book Forgive Us Our Debts: How Black Churches Use Bankruptcy to Survive, University of Chicago Press (2026).
+Leading journals publishing her work include Virginia Law Review, Southern California Law Review, Boston College Law Review, Notre Dame Law Review and Law & Contemporary Problems, among others.

 Robert M. Lawless